cloudacademy/stocks-app-ecs/README.md

     aws ecs describe-task-definition --region us-west-2 --task-definition $TASK_DEFN
     ```

     **Note**: Review the `environment` block.
-This should now contain the ALB FQDN and API service discovery FQDN.
+This should now contain the ALB FQDN, the API service discovery FQDN, and the VPC's DNS IP address.
 Terraform injects the correct values at provisioning time dynamically.

     ```
     "environment": [